 We are already in this shift to a new enlightenment which has been running for decades.
 Perhaps all the negative energy will kick it along even faster.

 This lockdown is only the overture.
-There will be waves of lockdown until recovery or vaccine gets us to herd immunity.
+There will be waves of lockdown until infection or vaccine gets us to herd immunity.

-Then there is the political chaos if the US election.
-It won’t be normal.
+Then there is the political chaos of the US election.
+It won’t be normal, violence is likely.

-Then there is the global catastrophe of Covid in low-income crowded countries.
+Then there is the global catastrophe of Covid-19 in low-income crowded countries.